a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

 As you can see, after running the command, the user is immediately prompted to create a password and to confirm the password for the new user.
 Before proceeding, please create an admin user with the `flask add-user` command since creating, modifying and deleting widgets cannot be performed otherwise.

 ## `Widget` DB Model

+Before we can begin implementing the API endpoints given in **Table 1**, we need to create a `Widget` class that fulfills the project requirements. `Widget` objects need to be persistent, so our class must extend `db.Model` which

 Create a new file `widget.py` in `/app/models` and add the content below: